ForgeRock/sdk-sample-apps/javascript/reactjs-todo/client/README.md

 ## TypeScript?

-The ForgeRock Javascript SDK is developed with TypeScript, so type definitions are available.
+The Ping JavaScript SDK is developed with TypeScript, so type definitions are available.
 This sample application does not utilize TypeScript, but if you'd like to see a version of this written in TypeScript, let us know.